 For your convenience, here are a few financial resources to explore to possibly offset some or all of the tuition costs associated with the required courses in the VA-ECAP Credentialing Program.

-1. Northern Virginia Association for the Education of Young Children (NVAEYC) Credential Scholarship
+2. Northern Virginia Association for the Education of Young Children (NVAEYC) CDA Assessment/Credential Scholarship

-NVAEYC's Credential Scholarship offers support to early childhood educators who are completing the coursework of an early childhood credential that will enhance their ability to create positive influences on the quality of services rendered to young children and their families.
+NVAEYC's Credential Scholarship offers support to NAEYC members who are completing the coursework of an early childhood credential that will enhance their ability to create positive influences on the quality of services rendered to young children and their families.

 The Virginia Child Care Provider Scholarship Program (VCCPSP) offers funding for current and future childcare providers.
 Funds are administered by the Virginia Department of Social Services (VDSS).
 Limited funds are available to attend undergraduate, for credit courses at Virginia's accredited colleges through this scholarship program.